4 Different Leadership Styles

 - Allows all discussions to drift.

-- Does not seem to care too much for what is going on.
+- Does not seem to care too much about what is going on.

 - Causes the group to have no focus and accomplishes very little.

 - Does not attempt to design or regulate events.